 The MU International Center sponsors this summer, faculty-led study abroad program in collaboration with the Department of Classical Studies.
-MU professor Michael Barnes will lead this four-week program in which students will travel throughout Greece.
+MU professor Michael Barnes will lead this four-week program with travel throughout Greece.

 There are two sessions of this program: session I in June and session II in July.